mrmurphy/nightingale.space/README.md

 - A letter, optionally followed by a `+` (for a sharp), or a `-` (for a flat) or the _ character, to indicate a rest
-- Optionally a number, 1-6, defining the length of the note.
-The default being 2, where
+- Optionally a letter defining the length of the note.
+If unspecified, "s" will be assumed.
-  - 1 = 32nd note
+  - t = 32nd note
-  - 2 = 16th note
+  - s = 16th note
-  - 3 = 8th note
+  - e = 8th note
-  - 4 = Quarter note
+  - q = Quarter note
-  - 5 = Half note
+  - h = Half note
-  - 6 = Whole note
+  - w = Whole note
 - Optionally a number, 0-8, defining the octave in which the note should be played, the default being 3